 Q: What should I write about in my background statement?

 A: Describe the person you are today and who you hope to be in the future.
 Tell us about an experience(s) you have had that have shaped the person you have become and/or hope to become.
-Explain what adversities or challenges (e.g., educational, social, family, etc.) you encountered on your path to law school and how you handled the situation.
-Describe what inspires you and from where you draw your strength.
+Describe what inspires you and from where you draw your strength, especially focusing on how your ancestry inspires your career goals.
+Explain what adversities or challenges (e.g., educational, social, family, etc.) you encountered on your path to law school and how you handled the situation, including how race has affected your life, be it through discrimination, inspiration, or otherwise.
 Elaborate on any community service activity(ies) that have shaped your background or inspired your future service in the law.